dwkennedy/wxt536/README.md

-    Compute MSL pressure from station pressure and altitude Construct a JSON string and publish to q MQTT server, topic wxt/SERIAL_NUMBER Accept commands to send to WXT-536 device on wxt/SERIAL_NUMBER/cmd set station altitude in this file
+    Compute MSL pressure from station pressure and altitude Construct a JSON string and publish to q MQTT server, topic wxt/SERIAL_NUMBER Accept commands to send to WXT-536 device on wxt/SERIAL_NUMBER/cmd set station altitude in this file.
+Added code to read GPS messages and merge before publishing.
+WXT polling is controlled by GPS clock, /gps/SERIAL_NUMBER

 ### ingestMetTower.py
     read files of json met data, output to netCDF4 file